gwan-kib/portfolio-website/README.md

-## My first attempt at creating a portfolio website to showcase my projects and artistic endeavours.
+## My first attempt at creating a portfolio website to showcase my projects and artistic endeavours. (many files missing, will ot work)

 # FEATURES
 ```